Skip to content

 Elsa and Jackson holding books

-As I transition into the role of Program Coordinator, I am eager to take what I have learned from my experiences and apply it on a broader scale.
-I aim to enhance our programs, expand our reach, and continue to cultivate an environment where students feel supported in their financial wellness journeys.
+As I transition into the role of Program Coordinator, I am eager to take what I’ve learned from my experiences and apply it on a broader scale.
+I aim to enhance our programs, expand our reach, and continue cultivating an environment where students feel supported in their financial wellness journeys.

 To all I have worked with and learned from: thank you.
 Your impact on my professional journey and personal development has been immense, and I carry forward not only the knowledge you have shared but also the energy of commitment and compassion that defines our center.